-All forward-looking statements are expressly qualified in their entirety by the cautionary statements in this section and elsewhere in this Form 10-K. Other than as required by applicable securities laws, we do not assume a duty to update these forward-looking statements, whether as a result of new information, subsequent events or circumstances, changes in expectations, or otherwise.
+All forward-looking statements are expressly qualified in their entirety by the cautionary statements in this section and elsewhere in this Form 10-K. Other than as required by applicable securities laws, we undertake no duty to update these forward-looking statements, whether as a result of new information, subsequent events or circumstances, changes in expectations, or otherwise.
 Readers should not place undue reliance on these forward-looking statements.
 All forward-looking statements speak only as of the date of this report or, if earlier, as of the date they were made.

-GLOSSARY OF CERTAIN OIL AND NATURAL GAS TERMS
+GLOSSARY OF TERMS

-The following are abbreviations and definitions of terms commonly used in the oil and natural gas industry and within this report.
+The following are abbreviations and definitions of certain terms used within this Annual Report on Form 10-K.